Walk on the Wild Side (film): Production

+Tensions

 Tensions among the actors and director caused problems on the set.
 After Harvey told Capucine she couldn't act, she sulked for a week.
 His opinion was seconded by actress Joan Perry, widow of studio head Harry Cohn, but the film's producer Charles Feldman continued to promote Capucine, his live-in girlfriend.
-This and other incidents, including Jane Fonda's insistence on changing dialogue, eventually resulted in the director's resigning.
+This incident and others, including Jane Fonda's insistence on changing dialogue, eventually resulted in the director resigning.
 The film's schedule slipped, causing difficulties for co-star Anne Baxter, six months pregnant when the production wrapped.
 Baxter described these events in her autobiography Intermission (1976).

+Filming

 Although largely filmed in New Orleans, it features scenes from the Thousand Oaks Meat Locker on what is now Thousand Oaks Boulevard in Thousand Oaks, California.

-Tom cat title sequences
+Title sequences

 The opening titles and closing sequence were designed by Saul Bass, probably in collaboration with Elaine Makatura Bass.
-Film reviewers universally praised the Bass titles, while often condemning the film.
+Film reviewers universally praised the Bass titles, but generally condemned the film.
 Even director Edward Dmytryk acknowledged that the titles were a masterpiece.
-The titles feature a black tom cat, filmed at ground level, prowling an urban landscape and picking a fight with a white cat.
-Bass claimed the cat's journey was a metaphor for the environment of poverty and despair, experienced by the film's characters.
-At film's end, Bass filmed the same black tom cat walking over a newspaper headline, whose front-page story reported that the people who ran the bordello were arrested and sentenced to many years in prison, an ending demanded by the Motion Picture Production Code to appease those offended by the film's subject matter.
+The titles feature a black cat, filmed at ground level, prowling an urban landscape and picking a fight with a white cat.
+Bass stated that the cat's journey was a metaphor for the environment of poverty and despair experienced by the film's characters.
+At film's end, Bass filmed the same black cat walking over a newspaper headline, with a front-page story reporting that the people who ran the bordello were arrested and sentenced to many years in prison, an ending demanded by the Motion Picture Production Code to appease those offended by the film's subject matter.

 Reception

+Critical reception

-Bosley Crowther of the New York Times was not approving: "Everything in this sluggish picture...smacks of sentimentality and social naiveté.
-It is incredible that anything as foolish would be made in this day and age....There is ever so slight a suggestion that the prostitute portrayed by Capucine is admired by the madam of the bordello, played by Barbara Stanwyck.
-But that this is any more than the admiration of the employer for a highly productive employe is a thing that only the most susceptible to press-agentry might suspect."
+Bosley Crowther of the New York Times wrote: "Everything in this sluggish picture...smacks of sentimentality and social naiveté.
+It is incredible that anything as foolish would be made in this day and age...There is ever so slight a suggestion that the prostitute portrayed by Capucine is admired by the madam of the bordello, played by Barbara Stanwyck.
+But that this is any more than the admiration of the employer for a highly productive employee is a thing that only the most susceptible to press-agentry might suspect."

+Filmink argued the movie "has splendid music and credits, and isn’t as bad as we’d been led to believe, though it is a mess."

 Awards and honors

-The film's title song, "Walk on the Wild Side", was nominated for an Academy Award in the category of Best Music, Original Song.
+The film's title song "Walk on the Wild Side" was nominated for an Academy Award in the category of Best Music, Original Song.
 Elmer Bernstein, composer, and Mack David, lyricist, shared the nomination.

 The film is recognized by American Film Institute in these lists: